 This page is divided into to sections.
 The first section contains general information about Portugal, like history, description of culture, currency, visa, ravel to and in the country and crime / safety.
-The second part contains information about the various cities I have been to.
+The second part contains information about all the cities I have been to.

 If you have planned to travel both Spain and Portugal on the same trip your should also read the page Roundtrip Iberia and Destination Spain.
 I have been to Portugal 7 times and writen daily journals about my experiences.
 They are called easter 2009, fall 2009, winther 2012 and summer 2017.
 Portugal is by far my favourite destination.
 Portuguese people are quite easy-going and I love the portuguese cousine.
 If you havent been there you realy should and there is plenty to see for everyone.